louis993546/Basic-multi-user-calendar/README.md

 * Different user sees different calendar
 	* Each appointments needs to specified who have the right to view/edit it
 * Group event
-	* Cannot be (Same place && Same Time)
+	* Principle
-	* Each participant cannot go to 2+ event at the same time
+		* each person cannot appear in different place in the same time
+		* each venue cannot be occupied by more than 1 appointment
 	* Appointment will not be added unless all participants reply "Yes"
+		* i.e. Appointment will not exist if any invited user says no
 	* Only event creator can delete it
 * TBC